-TCCA Assessment Project has now operated in its second year.
-This project serves the segment of the population that would be recognised as the forgotten sector, as their issues have no way of reaching decision makers.
-The project will re-dress these imbalances and apart from ensuring that beneficiaries are receiving correct information and advice are signposted to providers who can help them beyond the short term of the project.

-During its second year the project supported 19 beneficiaries.
+TCCA Assessment Project is now in its second year.
+This project serves the segment of the population who are recognised as the JAMS (Just about managing).
+We have identified that they struggle to make their voices heard as their issues have no way of reaching decision makers.
+The project addresses imbalances in assessment and communication ensuring that beneficiaries are receiving correct information and are signposted to relevant authorities who can help them beyond the short term of the project.
+During its second period the project supported 14 beneficiaries.
+10 were able to access further benefits, 8 were signposted, 8 received additional services, 4 received additional help through TCCA.